dml-cth/deep-machine-learning/instructions/02a_azure_cloud_instructions.md

 - Click on the blue button *Go to resource*.
 - Click on the button with a square on its left, named *Stop*.
 A message will show up regarding IP addresses, click on *ok*.
 - Now click on *Networking* in your instance's Properties tab.
 Then, click on *Add inbound port rule*.
 Under *Destination port ranges*, type `8888`.
 Under *Name*,  type `JUPYTER_PORT`.
 Finally, click on *Add*.
 - Congratulations, you have now created your instance!
 You also stopped it, so that it doesn't consume credits while you're not using it.
-You can now go back to the home portal by clicking on *Home* on the top-left corner of the screen.
+Now keep following the next steps, in order to connect to it, and set up all the required software.